MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/t-sql.md

 # Send T-SQL queries via the REST API

 Azure Data Explorer supports a [subset of the T-SQL language](../tds/sqlknownissues.md).
-In this article, you'll learn how to use the REST API to send T-SQL queries to access your data stored in Azure Data Explorer.
+In this article, you'll learn how to send T-SQL queries via the REST API.
 This method of accessing your data can be especially useful if you have an application is compatible with SQL.

 ## T-SQL query request